hideyukiinada/maddiecnn/README.md

 - weight

 They should be at the same level as the 'maddiecnn' directory which is created when you clone the repo.
+Weight is automatically saved in hdf5 format at the end of the training.
+To run prediction, you need this weight file.

 ## Configuring parameters
 All configurable parameters are specified in config.json.